-Our national Day of Thanksgiving has come and gone.
-And so has the national Day of Mourning.
-Both were commemorated this past Thursday.
-The one by millions.
+A day of thanksgiving and a day of mourning will be commemorated this Thursday.
+The one by millions across the country.
 The other by a handful of Native Americans at Plymouth, Massachusetts.

 Most Americans celebrate the Pilgrims landing in 1620.
 Native Americans do not.
 Most Americans buy the myth of Pilgrim philanthropy toward the Wampanoag.
 Native Americans do not.